Zay2006/Slacking-Capstone/README.md

 ---

-*Milestone Madness: Making project management less mad and more milestone-focused!*
+**🎯 Milestone Madness: Making project management less mad and more milestone-focused!**

+*Built with ❤️ by Isaiah Wright for the LaunchCode Capstone Program*